Montana-Media-Arts/webDesignFall2024/_docs/topic-08/03-navigation/page-02.md

 <div class="divider-heading"></div>

 With HTML5 came the **nav element**.
-A `<nav>` block can contain your site's _major_ page or intra-page links, and can be used to declare a menu, table of contents, or site index.
+A `<nav>` block can contain your site's _major_ page or intra-page links and can be used to declare a menu, table of contents, or site index.

-Using the `<nav>` element is considered good practice because of its accessible features, but is also useful for styling purposes.
+Using the `<nav>` element is considered good practice because of its accessible features, but it is also useful for styling purposes.

 <span class="label label-danger">Important</span> As with anything you want visible to users, the `<nav>` element must be within the `<body>` of the page.